eddmann/eddmann.github.io/_posts/2014/2014-04-06-functional-quick-sort-in-scala-and-javascript.md

 }
 ```

-Finally, with the required helper functionality in place we are then able to define the Quick sort algorithm in JavaScript, using the same rules as the Scala implementation.
+Finally, with the required helper functionality in place, we are then able to define the Quick sort algorithm in JavaScript, using the same rules as the Scala implementation.

 ```js
 Array.prototype.qsort = function () {